dtapuska/html-translate/README.md

 ## Proposal - HrefTranslate attribute  <a name="proposal"></a>

 Define a new attribute “hrefTranslate” that can be used by the User Agent to know that the website wishes to present the linked page in a desired language.
-If the User Agent trusts that site, it may invoke a translation service on the results.
-Note that this translation service could be server-side or client-side, depending on which is available.
+It is a hint only, the User Agent will need to decide whether to invoke the client translation service or not.
+The client-base translation service can be offline or online, depending on which is available.
+For untrusted sites the User Agent should have an affirmitive confirmation to the user that translation should be performed because the page may contain sensitive user data.
+If the User Agent trusts that site (perhaps by the user previously agreeing to the prompts), it may invoke a translation service automatically on the results.

 For pages that are presented as translated to the user the user agent should maintain the desired target language and apply that to subsequent navigations if the hrefTranslate attribute is not present.